MustardOS/mustardos.github.io/help/artwork.md

 2. Your artwork must be placed in the correct location: `box/` (for boxart) or `preview/` (for preview images/screenshots) inside `MUOS/info/catalogue/<SystemName>/`.
 For example, we would store our chrono trigger artwork as `MUOS/info/catalogue/Nintendo SNES-SFC/box/Chrono Trigger (USA).png`.
 We use *Nintendo SNES-SFC* because as stated earlier, this is the defined catalogue folder name for SNES content.
 3. Have the correct system assigned to your folder(s).
-   - Starting in `muOS Beans`, muOS should attempt to assign systems to your folders automatically.
+   - muOS attempts to assign systems to your folders automatically.
 But in edge cases where it doesn't, and you see no artwork being shown, simply navigate to the folder in the content explorer (for example, `Nintendo/SNES/`), press Select, and assign a core.
 Either choose to assign to the directory, or recursively so that all subfolders are also matched.

 Note: muOS will check for artwork independently of a system's subfolders.
 So, say your ROM file is located at `SD2/roms/Nintendo/SNES/JRPGs/Chrono Trigger (USA).zip`, muOS will only check in the *root* of `MUOS/info/catalogue/Nintendo SNES-SFC/box/`, and will ignore subfolders inside the boxart folder.
 So if you place your art in `MUOS/info/catalogue/Nintendo SNES-SFC/box/JRPGs`, it won't detect the artwork.